inverno-io/inverno-mods/doc/reference-guide.md

 The command line configuration source exposes configuration properties specified as command line arguments of the application.
 This implementation supports parameterized properties.

 Configuration properties must be specified as application arguments using the following syntax: `--property[parameter_1=value_1...parameter_n=value_n]=value` where property and parameter names are valid Java identifiers and property and parameter values are Java primitives such as integer, boolean, string...
-A complete description of the syntax can be found in the [API documentation][javadoc].
+A complete description of the syntax can be found in the [API documentation][winter-javadoc].

 For instance the following are valid configuration properties specified as command line arguments: